Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "farthest" - 99999.0 range
 			"Medic Range"				"500.0"

+			// The Mutant Tank's rock heals nearby special infected.
+			// Note: This does not need "Ability Enabled" to be set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Medic Rock Break"			"0"

+			// The Mutant Tank's rock has this many chances out of 100.0% to trigger the rock break ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Medic Rock Chance"			"33.3"

+			// The cooldown for the Mutant Tank's rock ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 99999 (Longest)
+			// --
+			// Keywords:
+			// "never"/"disabled"/"false"/"off"/"no" - 0 seconds
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Medic Rock Cooldown"			"0"

 			// The Mutant Tank heals itself when healing nearby special infected.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Medic Symbiosis"			"1"

+			// Syntax: "Special"/"spec"/"Infected"/"inf"
+			"Special"
+			{
+				// Note: Override any of the settings in the "Medic Ability" section for each special infected here.

+				// Example
+				"Access Flags"				""
+				"Close Areas Only"			"0.0"
+				"Combo Ability"				"0"
+				"Human Ability"				"0"
+				"Human Ammo"				"5"
+				"Human Cooldown"			"0"
+				"Human Duration"			"5"
+				"Human Mode"				"1"
+				"Human Pin Cooldown"			"0"
+				"Open Areas Only"			"0.0"
+				"Requires Humans"			"0"
+				"Ability Enabled"			"0"
+				"Ability Message"			"0"
+				"Ability Sight"				"0"
+				"Medic Buff Damage"			"1.25"
+				"Medic Buff Resistance"			"0.75"
+				"Medic Buff Speed"			"1.25"
+				"Medic Chance"				"33.3"
+				"Medic Cooldown"			"0"
+				"Medic Duration"			"0"
+				"Medic Field"				"1"
+				"Medic Field Color"			"0,255,0"
+				"Medic Health"				"25,25,25,25,25,25,25"
+				"Medic Interval"			"5.0"
+				"Medic Max Health"			"250,50,250,100,325,600,8000"
+				"Medic Pin"				"0"
+				"Medic Pin Chance"			"33.3"
+				"Medic Pin Cooldown"			"0"
+				"Medic Range"				"500.0"
+				"Medic Symbiosis"			"1"
+			}
 		}
 	}
 }